HoltMansfield/app-seed/DOCS/project-setup/github-actions.md

 - Runs npm audit with a threshold set to high severity
 - Fails if any high or critical severity vulnerabilities are found

-### 4. Highlight Sourcemaps Upload (`sourcemaps.yml`)
+### 4. Sentry Sourcemaps Upload (`sentry-sourcemaps.yml`)

-This workflow uploads sourcemaps to Highlight.io for better error tracking.
+This workflow uploads sourcemaps to Sentry for better error tracking and debugging.

 **Trigger Events:**

-- Push to main, highlight-io, or highlight-sourcemaps branches
+- Push to main branch
 - Manual trigger via workflow_dispatch

 **Key Steps:**

+- Builds the Next.js application
+- Creates a Sentry release
-- Uploads sourcemaps to Highlight.io using their sourcemap uploader
+- Uploads sourcemaps to Sentry
-- Uses the `HIGHLIGHT_API_KEY` secret for authentication
+- Uses the `SENTRY_AUTH_TOKEN` secret for authentication

+**Configuration:**

+- Update `SENTRY_ORG` and `SENTRY_PROJECT` in the workflow file with your Sentry organization and project names

 ## Environment Setup